Frequently Asked Questions by Host Families

 HOW MUCH DO I GET PAID?

-This depends on the meals option chosen but typically you will receive $255/wk for the initial 4 weeks and $265/wk thereafter for students who are over 18 which includes all meals except weekday lunches.
+This depends on the meals option chosen but typically you will receive $280 – $285/wk depending on duration for students who are over 18 which includes all meals except weekday lunches.
 The rate goes up with underage students or if weekday lunches are included.
 If you are not providing meals, $180 per week is standard.
-Typically students request 4 to 5 weeks of Homestay and we will pay you weekly for that period of time.
-If both Host and student are happy to continue living together, students are expected to pay you directly, fortnightly, in advance.
-Please issue students a receipt for money collected and have them sign your receipt book.
+Talkabout Tours will pay you for the duration of the student’s stay, weekly into your nominated bank account.

 HOW LONG BEFORE I HAVE A STUDENT PLACED IN MY HOME?